Dark Energy Survey Year 3 Results: Redshift Calibration of the Weak Lensing Source Galaxies: Results

 \subsection{Redshift Distribution Ensembles}

 The results of the combined redshift calibration techniques are shown in Fig. \ref{fig:nz_ensemble}.
-We show the ensemble produced by \sompz as well as the ensemble constrained by the addition of WZ and SR. Notably, our knowledge of the uncertainty on our measurement is not limited to the mean redshift, or any other finite set of moments of the distributions.
+We show the ensemble produced by \sompz as well as the ensemble constrained by the addition of WZ.
+Notably, our knowledge of the uncertainty on our measurement is not limited to the mean redshift, or any other finite set of moments of the distributions.
 Rather, the ensemble of redshift distributions effectively defines a full probability distribution function for the $p(z)$ of each histogram bin, as illustrated by the violin plots of Fig \ref{fig:nz_ensemble}.
 Visual inspection of the \sompz-only distributions show that they are often not smooth functions of $z$.
 This is expected because the \sdir likelihood (and similar \sdirmfwz likelihood) aims to raise the uncertainties to the levels expected from sample variance, but does not force the resultant distributions to be smooth.
 The filled violins include WZ information, which heavily favors smooth $n(z)$ in the $0.1<z<1.0$ region where WZ data are available.
 The smoother nature of the ensemble after incorporating WZ demonstrates the valuable independence of that probe and its lesser reliance on biased redshift samples.
-SR information is included in the ensemble at the level of shifts on the mean redshift.
+SR information is included in the cosmology analysis as an additional modelled data vector whose effect on the $n(z)$ can be quantified in terms of shifts on the mean redshift (see \S \ref{sec:shearratio} for more details).